mvshub/mvs_ScanService/scripts/README.md

 ```
 In this directory,
 1. For each scan token(ie. etp), there is a project sub-directory(ie. etp), and deploy service in this sub-directory.
-2. It also has a `config` sub-directory which is used to backup config files for all services of each token.
+2. It has a `config` sub-directory which is used to backup config files for all services of each token.
+3. It has a `src` sub-directory which concludes the common source code to be deployed separately for each service.

 # scripts descripion